grayplumage666/HelloWorld/README.md

 # hello-world
  My first repository on GitHub

-I love music, movie, coffee, books and traveling; I hope I will not fail this course!
+ Ryan Hong here.
+I love music, movie, coffee, books and traveling; I am a total rookie in programming, hope that I will not fail C# course!